06 Jun Serengeti Cat Breed Profile

 My friendliness extends to little humans as well and I have no issues hobnobbing with young children all day long.
 Just remember to check in on me from time to time since my habit of zipping to and fro as well as pouncing without warning can easily startle kids and may even upset them.

-That’s ’cause I’m a high-energy cat, the sort of cat you won’t find lounging around all day.
+That’s ’cause the Serengeti cat breed if a high-energy cat, the sort of cat you won’t find lounging around all day.
 I prefer to spend my days exploring every nook and cranny of the household and closely examining pieces of furniture I hadn’t seen before or were recently moved without my consent.
 In between my investigations, I’ll give my legs a vigorous workout by running laps around my territory.

 I am also always on the lookout for more stuff I can play with so you should make it a point to hide things you don’t want me to get my curious paws on.